webdriverio/webdriverio/website/docs/visual-testing/faq.md

 ### Do I need to use a `save(Screen/Element/FullPageScreen)` methods when I want to run `check(Screen/Element/FullPageScreen)`?

 No, you don't need to do this.
-The `check(Screen/Element/FullPageScreen)` will do this automatically for you
+The `check(Screen/Element/FullPageScreen)` will do this automatically for you.

 ### Width and height cannot be negative